 1. Mistakes in the Job Description

-One of the most frequent mistakes occurs right at the beginning the job description.
+One of the most frequent mistakes occurs right at the beginning of the job description.
 It’s essential to remember that to qualify for an H-1B visa, the job must be considered a “specialty occupation,” which requires the role to demand at least a bachelor’s degree or higher in a specific field.
-Employers sometimes create overly narrow job descriptions that don’t reflect the actual requirements of the job or fail to clearly establish the necessary educational qualifications.
+Employers sometimes create overly narrow job descriptions that don’t reflect the actual requirements of the job or fail to establish the necessary educational qualifications.
 Ensure the job description accurately matches the duties and the required academic background to meet H-1B criteria.

 2. Errors When Filing the Labor Condition Application (LCA)